-Table 8-2 describes the options for monitoring capacity and usage.
+Table 9-2 describes the options for monitoring capacity and usage.

-Table 8-2 Capacity and usage reporting
+Table 9-2 Capacity and usage reporting

 Option Description Change Storage Server dialog box The Change Storage Server dialog box Properties tab displays storage capacity and usage.
 It also displays the global deduplication ratio.
 This dialog box displays the most current capacity usage that is available in the NetBackup Administration Console.
 You can see an example of the dialog box in a different topic.
-See "Monitoring the MSDP deduplication and compression rates" on page 317.
+See "Monitoring the MSDP deduplication and compression rates" on page 409.
 Disk Pools window The Disk Pools window of the Administration Console displays the values that were stored when NetBackup polled the disk pools.
 NetBackup polls every 5 minutes; therefore, the value may not be as current as the value that is displayed in the Change Storage Server dialog box.
-To display the window, expand Media and Device Management > Devices > Disk Pools .
+To display the window, expand Media and Device Management > Devices &gt; Disk Pools .
 View container command A command that is installed with NetBackup provides a view of storage capacity and usage within the deduplication container files.
-See "About MSDP container files" on page 324.
-See "Viewing storage usage within MSDP container files" on page 324.
+See "About MSDP container files" on page 416.
+See "Viewing storage usage within MSDP container files" on page 416.
 Disk Pool Status report The Disk Pool Status report displays the state of the disk pool and usage information.
-See "Viewing MSDP disk reports" on page 326.
+See "Viewing MSDP disk reports" on page 417.

-Option Description Disk Logs report The Disk Logs report displays event and message information A useful event for monitoring capacity is event 1044; the following is the description of the event in the Disk Logs report: The usage of one or more system resources has exceeded a warning level.
+Option Description Disk Logs report The Disk Logs report displays event and message information.
+A useful event for monitoring capacity is event 1044; the following is the description of the event in the Disk Logs report: The usage of one or more system resources has exceeded a warning level.
 By default, the threshold (high-water mark) for this message is at 98% capacity.
-No more data can be stored.
-See "Viewing MSDP disk reports" on page 326.
-See "MSDP event codes and messages" on page 433.
+No more data can be stored See "Viewing MSDP disk reports" on page 417.
+See "MSDP event codes and messages" on page 588.
 The nbdevquery command The nbdevquery command shows the state of the disk volume and its properties and attributes.
 It also shows capacity, usage, and percent used.
-See "Determining the MSDP disk volume state" on page 351.
-NetBackup OpsCenter The NetBackup OpsCenter also provides information about storage capacity and usage.
-See NetBackup OpsCenter Administrator's Guide: http://www.veritas.com/docs/DOC5332
+See "Determining the MSDP disk volume state" on page 443.

-Table 8-2 Capacity and usage reporting (continued) -- ----------- --
+Table 9-2 Capacity and usage reporting (continued)